anandavithanage34-collab/Music-Store/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

----

-Built with ❤️ for the Sri Lankan music community